New tools to improve performance

 Within these marketing reports you have the following reports available:

 With these reports, you can measure the effectiveness of your marketing campaigns, understand how successful they are, and what you need to do to improve performance.

-Editor’s note: So that you can measure both, ecommerce and website metrics (eg. from Google Analytics) along with Shopify, use marketing reporting software.
+To measure both, ecommerce and website metrics (eg. from Google Analytics) along with Shopify, use our robust marketing reporting software.

 You can think of Shopify Finances Reports as your financial statements.
 They offer a comprehensive overview of the income and expenses on your orders and give you more insight into your sales and money flow.